Save green in every sense of the word this holiday season

 “Taking into account the manufacturing, transportation and disposal of real and fake trees, the break-even number of years to keep an artificial tree, such that the impacts are comparable to a real tree purchased every year, is between nine and 20 years.”

 So if you have the cash and Christmas spirit, it’s better to go natural and “treecycle.”
-Set your tree out in January [check the city’s website for updates on when trees can be put out] and the city will pick it up within two weeks.
+Set your tree out in January [check The City of Edmonton’s website for updates on when trees can be put out] and the city will pick it up in January.